Why I would never use a retractable leash

-Last week, I wrote a blog on Why one should not tie a dog to a chair and also mentioned another blog on Why prong, shock and choke chain collars can cause a lot of damage.
-By now, you are probably asking, why is he so obsessed with anything that applies to leashes and collars?
+In the past, I wrote blogs about why you shouldn't tie a dog to a chair and why prong, shock and choke chain collars can cause a lot of damage.
+By now, you're probably asking why I focus so much on leashes and collars?

 © Dr. Peter Dobias, DVM

 Items referenced in this article.

 Dr. Peter Dobias, DVM has 30 years of experience as a veterinarian.
 He graduated as a Doctor of Veterinary Medicine in 1988 in the Czech Republic and obtained the Canadian Certificate of Qualification in 1995.
 He is currently licensed in the European Union, and his unique approach to healing and nutrition helps holistically minded dog lovers worldwide.

 Dr. Dobias strongly believes that disease prevention, natural nutrition and supplements, the right exercise and a drug free approach to medicine can add years to your dog's life.

 As a formulator of his all-natural vitamin and supplement line and co-inventor of natural, chemical free flea and tick control, FleaHex® and TickHex®, his unique healing system and products currently hold the highest independent five star customer rating.
 For more information click here.

 Any general recommendations that Dr. Dobias makes are not a substitute for the appropriate veterinary care and are for informational and educational purposes only.